 How many are saved by cardiac arrest

-Figures from 2009 show that it is 62% outside a hospital that received cardiac and lung rescue when the ambulance came to the scene of the accident.
-80% received CPR rescue in hospital within one minute.
+Figures from 2009 show that it is 62% outside a hospital that received cardiac and lung rescue when the ambulance came to the accident scene.
+80% received CPR rescue in the hospital within one minute.

-If you call SOS Alarm early, the chance is greater that the person survives, then you will get help via telephone how to act in the emergency.
+If you call SOS Alarm early, the chance is greater for the person to survive, then you will get help via telephone on how to act in the emergency.

-Cardiac arrest can be preceded by various symptoms.
-In heart attacks and angina, the typical symptom is pain in the chest.
-Vascular cramps can also be expressed in the form of pain in the arms or severe shortness of breath and in case of a heart attack, the pain intensity itself can vary from “no harm at all” to the feeling that “a horse clings over the chest”.
+Various symptoms can precede cardiac arrest.
+In heart attacks and angina, the typical symptom is a pain in the chest.
+Vascular cramps can also be expressed in the form of pain in the arms or severe shortness of breath, and in case of a heart attack, the pain intensity itself can vary from “no harm at all” to the feeling that “a horse clings over the chest.”

 The symptoms are often more diffuse, such as nausea and abdominal pain.
-In heart attacks, a central depressing chest pain is often seen that lasts for at least 10-15 minutes.
-The risk of serious complications such as life-threatening heart rhythm disorders leading to cardiac arrest is greatest in the first few hours of a heart attack, therefore, ambulance, 112, should always be alerted if a person has persistent chest pain lasting more than 10-15 minutes.
+In heart attacks, central depressing chest pain is often seen that lasts for at least 10-15 minutes.
+The risk of serious complications such as life-threatening heart rhythm disorders leading to cardiac arrest is greatest in the first few hours of a heart attack.
+Therefore, ambulance 112 should always be alerted if a person has persistent chest pain lasting more than 10-15 minutes.

 Why is it necessary to have more starters?

-- You get clear instructions from the heart starter how to act
+- You get clear instructions from the heart starter on how to act

 - It always makes self-tests so that it must be ready for an emergency